ViktoriaLS/Data-driven-project-with-Leslie-matrix/README.md

 - `README.md`

 ## Software requirements
+The analyses were developed using Python 3 and Jupyter Notebook (Anaconda distribution).

+Required Python packages:

+- numpy
+- pandas
+- matplotlib
+- scipy
+- openpyxl

 ## Data description
 ## Reproducing the content
 Each notebook is independent and can be run separately.